 Inspired by programs offered at top prep schools such as Exeter, Stanford Online HS, Milton, and Andover, the Golden Arrow Humanities track will deliver a traditional classical liberal arts education.
 Students on the STEM track will be equipped with the skills, knowledge, experience, and competency to undertake their own independent scientific research studies and solve real-world problems.

-This drop-off program is designed for middle school and high school aged students.
+This program is designed for middle school and high school aged students.
 It is a six-year continuum of history (ancient through modern), literature, and language arts, that incorporates all forms of writing and communication skills required for test excellence, Socratic seminar, and public speaking.
-This course is heavy in writing and students should expect to submit one writing assignment per week.
+This course work is heavy in writing and students should expect to submit one writing assignment per week.

 The program will prepare students for college level tests such as Advanced Placement, CLEPS, SATs, and ACTs.
 It will be guided by experienced tutors and teachers in English and history who will team up to deliver curated curriculum and give personalized attention to each student.
 Class size is limited to 10 students.

 Ancient History, Mythology, World Geography, Language Arts, Current Events

 World History, Stories from Around the World, History of English Language, Regional Geography and Current Affairs

 History of Western Civilization, Classical Literature, Human Geography